PeterDoesMaths/my-first-blog/simulated-annealing.md

 ![Player pair scores](/assets/PlayerChem.png)

 **Note: These are complete guesses on my end and I by no means claim to be a football expert!
-If you wish to change the above weights, fell free to download the Excel file using the link.**
+If you wish to change the above weights, feel free to download the Excel file using the link.**

 <a href="assets/SocceroosGraph.xlsx" download>Download the Excel file</a>